shijithpk/twitter_list_mgmt/README.md

 ### About the repo

-This is a python package that makes it easier to add users to your Twitter list from other lists.
+`twitter_list_mgmt` is a python package that makes it easier to add users to your twitter list from other lists.

 Say you've created a covid twitter list to keep track of news around the pandemic.
-You've just found another list on covid curated by an epidemiologist in London, and you want to add members from it to your own Covid list.
-This is the package you use for that.
+You've just found another list on covid curated by an epidemiologist in London, and you want to add members from that to your own Covid list.
+This is the package you use for it.

+Now for most basic operations like retrieving the current membership of a Twitter list, adding users to it, removing them etc. the [Tweepy](https://github.com/tweepy/tweepy) library is good enough. `twitter_list_mgmt` just adds extra functionality on top of Tweepy to make working with lists easier.

 This package will help heavy twitter and tweetdeck users, especially those who use lists to manage the firehose of information from social media.

 ### List of functions

-Here's what you can do with the twitter-list-mgmt package:
+Here's what you can do with the `twitter_list_mgmt` package:
 * Main functions
     * [Add members to your list from another list](#1)
     * [Add members to your list from multiple lists](#2)